NatashaRy/neurohacking/README.md

 ​
 This is optional but offers the insight into what the aim of the project are ​
-* To inform the user on opening times
+* To inform users on how beneficial and broad neurohacking can be
-* To inform the user about what we offer when they are here
+* To educate users on how they can use neurohacking to improve certain areas
-* To offer the user an oppertunity to get in contact
+* To offer the users support and guidence through their neurohacking journey ​
-​
 ​
 ### **Wireframes:**